BJJ Kids Training: How To Develop Key Positive Virtues

 Jiu Jitsu for Kids, class

-In the age of digital technology and the ever increasing comfort of home, physical development has been put on hold.
+In the age of digital technology and the ever-increasing comfort of home, physical development has been put on hold.
 People have become so accustomed to communicating through electronic means, that they’ve become socially awkward.
 This holds especially true for kids.

-Modern children are exposed to this manner of behavior since the earliest age.
-They can barely walk before they get their first tablet and get plugged in to the virtual world.
-There’s no more playing outside, in the dirt, with friends or going over someone’s house.
-Most of the contact is artificial, including the time spent at school.
-This behavior results in children who don’t know how to move and are unaccustomed to their bodies.
+Modern children have been exposed to this manner of behavior since the earliest age.
+They can barely walk before they get their first tablet and get plugged into the virtual world.
+There’s no more playing outside, in the dirt, with friends, or going over to someone’s house.

-“Troubled” youth
+“Troubled” Youth

-Let’s go through a the typical day of a modern kid.
+Let’s go through the typical day of a modern kid.
 It starts off by swiping at the tablet while having breakfast.
 After that, it’s another monitor at school, with the mandatory phone dabbling on breaks.
-Back home, it’s back to staring at the TV, gaming system or a computer monitor, before wiping out the tablet in bed again.
-An the cycle goes on.

-Social behavior is out of the scope of this article, but it merits mentioning due to it’s huge importance.
-Humans are social beings and have been communicating face to face since earliest times.
+Social behavior is beyond the scope of this article, but it merits mentioning due to its huge importance.
+Humans are social beings and have been communicating face-to-face since the dawn of time.

 Technology has taken us out of context so much that people have no idea how to actually talk to other people without a keyboard.
 From a health aspect, all the time spent on their favorite devices causes all kinds of problems with kids.
 All those hours on the phone destroy their eyesight, while prolonged sitting at the computer leads to a plethora of health problems.
-Kids nowadays have no idea how to move about, they can’t even run, let alone climb trees or play more physically demanding games.
-Their bodies and their minds are deteriorating, and there actually is something we can do to help.
-And it is not hard.

 Bjj Kids

 Kids these days are challenged by the simplest of movement patterns.
-I have been teaching martial arts classes for kids for over 8 years now.
-With every passing year I am amazed at how fast kids are losing touch with their physical abilities.
-A new kid walking into class is almost regularly challenged by even the simplest of tasks, like standing in a staggered stance.
-Add to that an unrelated upper body movement and you’ve lost them.
+I have been teaching martial arts classes for kids for over 18 years now.
+With every passing year, I am amazed at how fast kids are losing touch with their physical abilities.

-The importance of martial arts in particular is in the mental aspect of children’s’ development, as much as in the physical one.
+The importance of martial arts in particular lies in the mental aspects of children’s development, just as much as in the physical one.
 Through involvement in martial arts, kids learn how to develop both mind and body.
-The sooner they’re able to forge such a connection, the more time they have to perfect it.
-Complex movement patterns require as much concentration as they do physical coordination.

-Almost every academy in the world has a kids’ curriculum and assorted classes.
+Almost every academy in the world has a kids’ curriculum and assorted BJJ kids classes.
 Teaching the art to people as early as possible allows them to develop into healthy individuals as well as fearsome grapples.

-BJJ offers a different dimension to any other sport or martial art.
-It encompasses a variety of physical exercises, movement patterns and technical lessons while instilling important virtues in children.
-The BJJ class starts with a warm up consisting of basic physical culture exercises, which strengthen the body and get kids ready for class.
-Movement patterns develop the children’s coordination while teaching them BJJ related movements.
-The technical part of class teaches a technique appropriate to the kids’ age and experience.
+The technical part of the class teaches a technique appropriate to the kids’ age and experience.
 Before the class ends, kids take part in a game involving all of them, making class a fun experience.
 The class is concluded with a strong message, delivered by the instructors in a manner that relates to the children.

 It is clear that BJJ can offer lots of benefits for kids involved in it.
 Let’s look at some of the qualities it can develop in future generations: